yyy32/releasing-research-code/templates/README.md

-## Householder-Absolute Neural LayersFor High Variability And Deep Trainability
+## Householder-Absolute Neural Layers For High Variability And Deep Trainability

-This repository is the official implementation of [Householder-Absolute Neural LayersFor High Variability And Deep Trainability].
+This repository is the official implementation of [Householder-Absolute Neural Layers For High Variability And Deep Trainability].

 ## Requirements